gcmd/gcmd.github.io/_posts/2019-05-30-gcmd-ubuntu-deb.md

 ### Introduction

-Gnome Commander is no longer available in the Debian, Ubuntu, Mint and some other repositories due to several old libraries used by GCMD.
+Gnome Commander is no longer available in the Debian, Ubuntu, Mint and some other repositories due to the [removal of old libraries](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=912383) used by GCMD.
 Until such time as that can be resolved it is necessary to manually install GCMD on Linux Distros which derive from Debian.
 Part 1 of this document will provide step by step instructions for compiling and installing GCMD